DETAILED ACTION

 Regarding claim 13, Grassmann further discloses:

-Wherein the first housing part (152) includes an opening (154) thorough which the cooling ribs contact (158) the cooling plate (108 and/or 110).
+Wherein the at least one first housing part (152) includes an opening (154) thorough which the at least one cooling rib structure (158) contact the at least cooling plate (108 and/or 110).

 Regarding claim 14, Grassmann further discloses:

-Wherein the first housing part (152) includes a web (bottom wall portion of the upper 152) surrounding the opening (154), wherein the web (bottom wall portion of the upper 152) at least partially overlaps the rib (outer edge of 104) (Fig.1: the bottom wall portion that defines the “web” overlaps with the outer edge of 104 that defines the “rib”).
+Wherein the at least one first housing part (152) includes a web (bottom wall portion of the upper 152) surrounding the opening (154), wherein the web (bottom wall portion of the upper 152) at least partially overlaps the rib (outer edge of 104) (Fig.1: the bottom wall portion that defines the “web” overlaps with the outer edge of 104 that defines the “rib”).

 Claim 4 is rejected under 35 U.S.C.
 103 as being unpatentable over Grassmann (US 20180082925) in view of Mamitsu (US 20060096299), or alternatively over Grassmann and Mamitsu as applied to claim 1 above, and further in view of Bergmann (US 20160178282).

-Regarding claim 4, Examiner notes that the limitation as recited in claim 4 (e.g., “wherein the first housing part is a strand-cast part”) does not have actual patentable weight since the claims are product-by-process claims that do not affect the patentability of the product.
+Regarding claim 4, Examiner notes that the limitation as recited in claim 4 (e.g., “wherein the at least one first housing part is a strand-cast part”) does not have actual patentable weight since the claims are product-by-process claims that do not affect the patentability of the product.
 In product-by- process claims, “one a product appearing to be substantially identical is found and a 35 U.S.C.
 102/103 rejection [is] made, the burden shifts to applicant to show an unobvious difference.”
 MPEP 2113.
 This rejection under 35 U.S.C.
 102/103 is proper because the “patentability of a product does not depend on its method of production.”
 In re Thorpe, 227 USPQ 964, 966 (Fed.
 Cir.
 1985).
 Even though the claims are limited by and defined by the recited process, the determination of patentability of the product is based on the product itself, and does not depend on its method of production.
 If the product in the product-by-process claim is the same as or obvious from a product of the prior art, the claim is unpatentable even though the prior product was made by a different process.
 In re Thorpe, 227 USPQ 964, 966 (Fed.
 Cir.
 1985).
 It is the patentability of the product claimed and not the recited process steps which must be established.
 In re Brown, 459 F.2d 531, 535, 173 USPQ 685, 688 (CCPA 1972).
 It should also be noted that a "[p]roduct-by-process claim, although recited subject matter of claim in terms of how it is made, is still product claim; it is patentability of product claimed and not recited process steps that must be established, in spite of fact that claim may recite only process limitations”, In re Hirao and Sato, 190 USPQ 15 (Fed.
 Cir.
 1976).
 The presence of process limitations on product claims, which product does not otherwise patentability distinguish over the prior art, cannot impart patentability to the product.
 In re Stephens, 145 USPQ 656 (CCPA 1965).
 Examiner emphasizes that the end product of Grassmann as modified by Mamitsu will result in a first housing part that is made out of some material that will be connected to the semiconductor module and resulting in the claimed device as respectively claimed in claim 1.

 Alternatively, Bergmann teaches (Fig.1):